TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

  - During development, by mistake (i.e. losing one or more of our software qualities)
  - Because new needs / company goals turns something into not-ideal / not good enough / not aligned
  - Because new tools / technology / patterns emerge that solves problems in a different and more efficient way

+We never consider our bugs technical debt items (unless they become a [feature](https://www.wired.com/story/its-not-a-bug-its-a-feature/)), but we might consider third party bugs, problems or missing features and other external things that we might need invest time into as technical debt if left unattended.

 # The second iteration